descope/node-sdk/README.md

   'desmond@descope.com',
 );
 // Now you can verify the code is valid (using descopeClient.auth.*.verify for example)
+// LoginOptions can be provided to set custom claims to the generated jwt.

 // Same as OTP, magic link can be generated for test user, for example: const { link } = await descopeClient.management.user.generateMagicLinkForTestUser(